nearit/Android-SDK/docs/proguard-log.md

 ## Pro-Guard

-If you are using pro-guard to minify your app, add this configuration in the proguard-rules.pro file for your app.
+If you are using pro-guard to minify your app, add this configuration in the *proguard-rules.pro* file for your app.
-This will stop proguard from excluding the NearIT SDK classes from your final artifact.
+This will stop proguard from excluding NearIT SDK classes from your final artifact.
 This is mandatory to minify the app and still be able to use the SDK.

 ```